crcx/retroforth/doc/RETRO-Book.md

 Setup the stack, push the device ID to the stack, and then use `ii` to invoke the interaction.

-A RETRO system requires one I/O device (a generic output for a single character).
+A Retro system requires one I/O device (a generic output for a single character).
 This must be the first device, and must have a device ID of 0.